-To date, we have entered into an agreement with Hospira Worldwide, Inc. for the development and supply of finished product of MN-221 for the treatment of acute exacerbations of asthma utilizing Hospira's proprietary ADD-Vantage drug delivery system that we intend to use in clinical trials and the commercial market if MN-221 receives regulatory approval.
-In addition to Hospira's proprietary drug delivery system, we anticipate entering into a commercial supply agreement for finished product of MN-221 in standard vials.
-However, other than Hospira, we do not have agreements established regarding commercial supply of finished product of MN-221 in standard vials or for the active pharmaceutical ingredient, or API, or finished product for any of our product candidates.
-In particular, pursuant to our license agreement with Kissei Pharmaceutical Co.
-Ltd., Kissei Pharmaceutical has the exclusive right to manufacture the commercial supply of the API for MN-221.
-Therefore, we will need to successfully negotiate a commercial supply agreement with Kissei Pharmaceutical on commercially reasonable terms, or another third-party manufacturer in the event that we are unable to reach agreement with Kissei Pharmaceutical, in order to manufacture the API for MN-221 on a commercial scale if MN-221 is approved by the FDA or other regulatory authorities for commercial sale.
+We have entered into an agreement with Hospira Worldwide, Inc. for the development and supply of finished product of MN-221 for the treatment of acute exacerbations of asthma and COPD that we intend to use in clinical trials and the commercial market if MN-221 receives regulatory approval.
+We do not have agreements established regarding commercial supply of finished product of MN-221 in standard vials or for the active pharmaceutical ingredient, or API, or finished product for any of our product candidates.
+Pursuant to our license agreement with Kissei Pharmaceutical Co., Ltd., we will negotiate with them a commercial supply agreement on commercial sale.
 We will also need to successfully negotiate a supply agreement with a third-party manufacturer on commercially reasonable terms in order to manufacture the finished product of MN-221 in standard vials.
-We may not be able to establish or maintain any commercial manufacturing and supply arrangements on commercially reasonable terms that we require for purposes of commercializing a product.
-Any failure by us to secure or maintain any such required commercial supply agreements could result in interruption of supply and lost or delayed revenues, which would adversely affect our business.

-Any problems or delays we experience in preparing for commercial-scale manufacturing of a product candidate may result in a delay in FDA or other regulatory approval of the product candidate or may impair our ability to manufacture commercial quantities, which would adversely affect our business.
-For example, our manufacturers will need to produce specific batches of a product candidate to demonstrate acceptable stability under various conditions and for commercially viable lengths of time.
-We and our third-party manufacturers will need to demonstrate to the FDA and other regulatory authorities this acceptable stability data for the product candidate, as well as validate methods and manufacturing processes, in order to receive regulatory approval to commercialize such product candidate.
+We may not be able to establish or maintain any commercial supply agreements on commercial supply agreements could result in interruption of supply and lost or delayed revenues, which would adversely affect our business.
+Any problems or delays we experience in merpiring for commercial-scale manufacturing of a product candidate may result in a delay in FDA or other regulatory approval of the product candidate or may impair our ability to manufacture commercial quantities, which would adversely affect our business.
+For example, our manufacturers will need to produce specific batches of a product candidate to the FDA and other regulatory authorities of time.
+We and our third-party manufacturers will need to demonstrate acceptable stability under various conditions and for commercially viable lengths of time.
+We and our third-party manufacturers will need to demonstrate to the FDA and other regulatory approval of the product candidate, as well as validate methods and manufacturing processes, in order to receive regulatory authorities this acceptable stability data for the product candidate, as well as validate methods and manufacturing processes, in order to receive